conan-io/docs/reference/commands/graph/build_order.rst

 The ``conan graph build-order`` command computes build order of the dependency graph for the recipe specified in ``path``.

-Let's consider installing `libpng` and wanting to see the build order for this requirement:
+Let's consider installing `libpng` and wanting to see the build order for this requirement ordered by recipe:

 .. warning::